datum360/Datum360-API-User-Guides/Matthew/PIM360/View/GET custom views.md

 `

 ## Response Body
-A JSON array of objects, where each object is an individual view
+A JSON array of objects, where each object is an individual view.

 ## Example Response
 ```JSON